huseinzol05/Machine-Learning-Data-Science-Reuse/README.md

-# Machine-Learning-Reuse
+# Machine-Learning-Data-Science-Reuse
-Techniques that I reused for my machine learning problems without deep learning
+Techniques that I reused for my machine learning and big data problems without deep learning

 ### NLP
 1. Bag Of Word